sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

     There are, of course, cases where an old-fashioned or rigid client insists on having a biblically scaled, Courier font-faced requirements document with 3.14 cm margins using a mechanical type-writer and seal everything using a ring with emperors face on it.
 In that case, you have to write it or find another job.

 We will not be doing this.
 We will try and practice the Agile way of doing things.
 Thus, the created document is simply called "The Spec".
-In a dream world, this information would be written in a system that integrates with your issue management tool and also with your code repository.
 Just to give you an idea of the alternative approach, you can click the "Functional Requirements in Waterfall" admonition below to open it.
 It contains a graph of how the functional requirements would be written in a waterfall project.
-Just to repeat: this is not how we are doing it.
-We are doing it the Agile way.

 ??? info "Functional Requirements in Waterfall"